jpype-project/jpype/doc/userguide.rst

   except Exception as ex:
         print("Caught python exception :", str(ex))

-Exceptions can be raised in proxies to throw an exception back to java.
+Exceptions can be raised in proxies to throw an exception back to Java.

 Exceptions within the JPype core are issued with the most appropriate Python exception type such as ``TypeError``, ``ValueError``, ``AttributeError``, or